lukaszkups/lukaszkups.net/contents/about--page/index.md

 Hi, I'm Łukasz Kupś - a web developer from Poland with 9+ years of experience working on client & server side of web applications.
 I love creating nice and useful things for the Internet people.

+At the moment I feel most comfortable in working on Vue.js-powered Single Page Applications.
+Don't get it wrong though, I totally believe in *can-do* mindset and learning other frameworks shouldn't be a huge problem - in the end it's just a tool (that said I also know basics of React.js).

+During my career I also had pleasure working on mobile apps built on top of JavaScript, Phonegap & Cordova.
+Wordpress theme development from scratch is not a problem for me either.

+I also like to co-op with Ruby on Rails and Django devs, who provides me APIs for creating beautiful and useful frontend interfaces.
+I have also built couple simple endpoints using Node.js/Express.js by myself as well.

-## Crafting web stuff since 2009
+## Crafting web stuff since 2010

 This is my personal web space, where I save / share my thoughts, ideas & experience.

-I build stuff using Vue.js, Node.js / Express.js and Cordova.
+In my spare time I [blog](/notes/) & [tweet](https://twitter/lukaszkups) about tech-related stuff, take [photos](https://instagram.com/lukasz_kups) or commit code to my open-source [repositories](https://github.com/lukaszkups).

-If You want to know more about my experience - please take a look at my [linkedin](https://www.linkedin.com/in/lukaszkups/) profile, [github](https://github.com/lukaszkups) repository list or [experience](/experience/) page.
+If You want to know more about me - please take a look at my [linkedin](https://www.linkedin.com/in/lukaszkups/) profile, [github](https://github.com/lukaszkups) repository list or [experience](/experience/) page.

-In my spare time I [blog](/notes/) & [tweet](https://twitter/lukaszkups) about tech-related stuff, take [photos](https://instagram.com/mrmnmly) or commit code to my open-source [repositories](https://github.com/lukaszkups).

-I also like to co-op with Ruby on Rails and Django devs, who provides me APIs for creating beautiful and useful frontend interfaces.
-Creating custom Wordpress templates from scratch is no magic for me either.

 If You are interested in working together, feel free to contact me via [twitter](https://twitter.com/lukaszkups) or [e-mail](mailto:letstalk@lukaszkups.net).